-Our historic observation datasets cover the period from Jan 2010 to Dec 2020.
+Our historic observation datasets cover the period from Jan 2010 to Dec 2022.
+If you would like data up to present day, or prior to 2010, please contact us.

 Our capabilities are global.
 We provide climate scenario analysis over the entirety of the earth’s landmass.